genepi-freiburg/metaGWASmanager/README.md

 ```

-Note that the generated outputs of the inter-study comparison analyses will be automatically saved in the *00_SUMMARY* folder located at:
+The generated outputs of the inter-study comparison analyses will be automatically saved in the *00_SUMMARY* folder located at:

 ```{r, eval=FALSE}
 "/storage/consortium_name/uploads/pheno/00_SUMMARY"